 Ph.D.
 Dissertation

-The Ph.D. dissertation is a significant work of original research conducted under the supervision of a dissertation advisor, who is normally a member of the departmental faculty.
-The dissertation advisor chairs the student’s dissertation committee, which consists of at least five members, including one recognized expert external to the department, and which must be approved by the departmental Graduate Program Committee.
-At least six months prior to completion of the dissertation, a student must submit a written dissertation proposal and present a public seminar on the research plan described in the proposal.
+The Ph.D. dissertation is a significant work of original research conducted under the supervision of a dissertation advisor, who is a dual-mission tenured or tenure-track member of the departmental faculty.
+Any other dissertation advisor would need approval by the Graduate Program Committee.
+The dissertation advisor chairs the student’s dissertation committee, which consists of at least five members that must be approved by the departmental Graduate Program Committee, including at least one recognized expert external to the department.
+At least four months prior to completion of the dissertation, a student must submit a written dissertation proposal and present a public seminar on the research plan described in the proposal.
 The proposal must be approved by the dissertation committee.
 Upon completion of the dissertation and other program requirements, the student presents the dissertation to the dissertation committee and to the general community in a public oral defense.
-The dissertation committee determines whether the dissertation is acceptable.
+A student's dissertation committee, with the dissertation advisor acting as chairperson, determines by majority vote whether a dissertation is acceptable.

 Unsatisfactory Progress

-If the aforementioned milestones are not met, then the student must petition the graduate program committee to request extra time to meet the requirements or the student will be no longer be part of the Ph.D. program as of the following semester.
+If the aforementioned milestones are not met, then the student must petition the Graduate Program Committee to request extra time to meet the requirements or the student will no longer be part of the Ph.D. program as of the following semester.
+The dissertation committee determines whether the dissertation is acceptable.